ilyvion/website/content/blog/2022/03/27/considerations-on-a-way-to-use-native-script-to-write-foreign-names-in-native-text/index.md

 ---
-title: "Considerations on a Way to Use Native Script to write Foreign Names in Native Text"
+title: "Considerations on a Way to Use Native Script to Write Foreign Names in Native Text"
 start_date: "2022-03-27T10:30:00Z"
 date: "2022-03-27T13:56:00Z"
 tags: ["languages", "jj-mccullough", "ruby-characters"]